Roll20/roll20-character-sheets/MCC_Tabbed_Sheet/ReadMe.md

 * Removed Magic Bonus field from Melee and Ranged Weapons - We use science dammit ;)
 * Made Known Languages text box smaller (from feedback)
 * Changed Axes combat background to something more science fiction
+* Minimum damage for a hit is 1.

 #### 1.0
 * Based on my DCC Sheet